Eight sermons before the Sejm: History and significance

 Polish historian Janusz Tazbir, author of Skarga's biography, notes that there is an incorrect myth that the Sermons were delivered as a real sermon to the king and deputies.
 Although a sermon would traditionally open and close the Sejm session, there is no proof that Skarga's work was ever delivered to the deputies (or anyone else for that matter) in the form of a real sermon (although it is likely that the book incorporates fragments of real sermons, perhaps even some that Skarga or another priest delivered to the deputies of the 1597 Sejm – however no tangible proof for that has been found by the historians).

 The book went in fact mostly unnoticed by its contemporaries, to the degree that Tazbir finds puzzling.
 They would not be reprinted individually until 1792.
 The book was rediscovered and gained fame in the period of the Partitions of Poland, when the ailings of the Polish state, including many criticized by Skarga, resulted in the loss of Polish independence and sovereignty for over a century.
 Skarga's prediction of the country's fall, combined with the quality of his prose, led to his recognition as a "patriotic seer".
 Inconvenient historical context – such as that Skarga blamed religious tolerance as one of the chief evils, and incorrectly saw the Muslim Ottoman Empire as the Polish–Lithuanian Commonwealth's primary threat – was swept aside by the positive reviews and endorsements of numerous 19th-century historians, as well as artists, most notably poet Adam Mickiewicz and painter Jan Matejko, the latter immortalizing Skarga on his painting Kazanie Skargi (Skarga's Sermon).

-Sermons had several editions (writing in 1978, Tazbir names the 1972 as the most recent) and were subject of several works by historians such as Adam Berg, Stanisław Kot and Mirosław Korolka.
+Sermons had several editions and were subject of several works by historians such as Stanisław Kot and Mirosław Korolko.